karineek/CsmithEdge/AE/README.md

 ## Rate of differential testing (Section 4.2)

 This section describes how to restore the results of section 4.2 in the evaluation.
 The scripts are currently set to run on a small set of programs.
-To restore similar results to what was reported in the paper, one should use a much larger set (say around 100,000 programs).
+One should use a much larger set (say around 100,000 programs) to restore similar results to what was reported in the paper.

 These scripts print the results with 10 s, 50 s and 120 s timeout.
 Each script run should take around 15-30 minutes.